20 of the Most Beautiful Sea Caves in the World

 Animal Flower Cave—St. Lucy, Barbados

 A must-see of Barbados sightseeing, Animal Flower Cave opens directly into the Atlantic Ocean.
 Not only should you take advantage of swimming in this sea cave on days when the water is calm, but even if the water is too rough to swim in, you’ll love the views of the powerful ocean.
+(Just don’t miss out on these things you need to keep in mind when you go swimming in the ocean!)
 There’s also delicious local seafood at the Animal Flower Cave Restaurant, which is set on the coast just above the cave’s entrance.
-You’ll also find some secret caves on the list of secret spots hidden in America’s national landmarks.

 Ana Kakenga—Easter Island, Chile